 She screamed again.
 “YENGA!
 TU YENGA AKUNO”, “Go, Get away from here!”

 In the profound silence that followed, the mysterious figured turned.
 With his camouflage uniform blending into the bush, he melted away.

-I looked in dumbfounded shocked at Kings and asked, “Who the hell is that?”
+I looked in dumbfounded shocked at Kings and asked, “Who the fuck is that?”